 The offering is taken each May.
 Order your free offering resources today.
 Bulletin inserts, posters, worship resources, stories and a video are available to download or order at www.umcgiving.org/NAMS.

 You can give online to Native American Ministries Sunday at any time.
 Give now.
 Be sure to type in "Native American Ministries Sunday" to direct your funds.

 Kahbeah Fellowship is located on the Kickapoo Reservation (east of the Golden Eagle Casino) near Horton.
 They moved into their current site in August of 2008 and have been busy repairing and renewing the building since that time.
 On Resurrection Sunday of April 12, 2009, the congregation was able to worship in a sanctuary for the first time in 14 years.
-Much of the building renovation was done by work groups from churches around the Kansas East Conference.
-They have received assistance on Sunday mornings from the United Methodist Church in Horton.
-This past year they have made a concerted effort to reach out to the children in the community through an Easter Egg Hunt and other activities made possible with CONAM money, resulting in contact with many more than the planners had expected.
-They have also been past recipients of a grant from the Kansas East Committee on Native American Ministry to purchase Sunday school curriculum.
+Much of the building renovation was done by work groups from churches around the former Kansas East Conference.
+They received assistance on Sunday mornings from the United Methodist church in Horton.
+In the past, they have made a concerted effort to reach out to the children in the community through an Easter egg hunt and other activities made possible with CONAM money, resulting in contact with many more than the planners had expected.
+They have also been past recipients of a grant from the former Kansas East Conference Committee on Native American Ministry to purchase Sunday school curriculum.
 A thriving AA group meets regularly in the building.